lopez86/PyWIMPs/README.md

 For the examples, you will also need (depending on the specific example):
  * Matplotlib
  * PyROOT (ROOT with Python bindings)

-It is very likely that the following will eventually be needed:

  * Basemap - extra map plotting tools for Matplotlib

 ## Features